Are Paediatricians in demand in Australia?

-As the Australian population continues to grow, so too does the need for healthcare professionals, including paediatricians.
-Paediatricians play a critical role in the healthcare system, addressing the physical, emotional, and social health and wellbeing of children from infancy to young adulthood.
-In recent years, Australia has experienced a surge in demand for paediatric services, presenting both challenges and opportunities for the healthcare sector.
+As the Australian population grows, so does the need for healthcare professionals, including Paediatricians.
+Paediatricians play a critical role in the healthcare system, addressing children's physical, emotional, and social health and well-being from infancy to young adulthood.
+In recent years, Australia has experienced a surge in Paediatric service demand, presenting challenges and opportunities for the healthcare sector.

 Factors contributing to the increased demand for paediatricians